 LitDoc

-is a GNU/Guix
+LitDoc is a GNU/Guix extension that’s designed

 to facilitate literate programming.
-LitDoc
+LitDoc is primarily designed

-file format.
+around Emacs org-mode file format.
 With LitDoc

 specialized source blocks can be introduced within an org